Tuesday, August 22, 2017

 It was so nice to sleep in this morning.
 Our first priority as we left Cheyenne was to find a car wash.
 Our car was so covered by dust that neither of us wanted to touch it.
 We found a manual car wash where, for $2, we were able to wash a significant portion of Wyoming down the drain.

-We drove as far as Omaha today, with no adventures, just the joy of driving 80mph.
+We drove as far as Omaha today, with no adventures, just the pleasure of driving 80 mph.

 Wednesday, August 23